 Observability is vital to maintaining a healthy infrastructure and reducing costs.

-As we see in the above examples where sites that have suffered from downtime due to cascading errors, observability ensures that even simple changes are appropriately authorized and accounted for before implementation.
+As we see in the above examples, where sites have suffered from downtime due to cascading errors, observability ensures that even simple changes are appropriately authorized and accounted for before implementation.

 That’s what it means to keep an eye on your applications.